dpjmullins/Python-Algorithms/README.md

 # Python-Algorithms

- Study of algorithms in Python
+Functions for study of time complexity and big O notation in algorithms in Python

+## Time complexity types covered so far

+* Constant runtime
+* Linear runtime
+* Logarithmic runtime
+* Quadratic runtime